JavierLuqueGarcia/Crude-oil-Backtest/backtest/README_backtest.md

 ## Files

-- **Crude_Oil_Backtest.xlsx** — The main working spreadsheet.
+- **Crude_Oil_Backtest.xlsx**: The main working spreadsheet.
 Four sheets: Tracking, Data, Strategy, Results.

 ## How to Use